opencog/opencog/opencog/nlp/learn/run/README.md

   here; its `beta-pages` by default, but you can use any directory that you wish.

+* `mst-submit-??.sh`: language-specific MST processing scripts.
+  These pull text files, one by one, from the data directory, and submit them for MST processing.
+Pick one, and run it manually the 'process' byobu window.
+Be sure to have performed the mutual information step first.
+Be sure to make a copy of your database.
+  Be sure to open the database, first.

+  The directory containing the text files needs to be manually adjusted here; its `gamma-pages` by default, but you can use any directory that you wish.

 * `ss-one.sh`: the actual sentence-splitting workhorse.
 It handles each text file, moving the file to a different directory when finished with it.
 Note that there are hard-coded paths in here, pointing to